PhongNguyen97/inventory_optimization_modeling/README.md

 ---

+## Why the Final Out-of-Sample Forecast Uses Traditional Models

+During validation, several machine learning models achieved lower MAPE than the traditional statistical baselines.
+For example, XGBoost improved validation MAPE for selected product families such as BEVERAGES.
+However, the validation-stage winner was not automatically treated as the final deployment model.

+After model comparison, I added a feasibility audit to evaluate whether the forecasts were operationally reasonable for downstream inventory optimization.
+This audit checked visual continuity, seasonal plausibility, year-over-year growth behavior, and alignment with known exogenous drivers such as promotions and holidays.

+This does not mean that XGBoost was rejected simply because it is less interpretable than SARIMAX.
+XGBoost is a nonlinear tree-based model, so its forecast behavior should not be expected to decompose into trend, seasonality, and exogenous effects in the same way as a statistical time-series model.
+The feasibility audit was used as an operational risk-control step, not as a claim that nonlinear models must follow linear time-series assumptions.

+For the final out-of-sample forecast, I used the traditional statistical fallback route because the saved machine learning model artifacts showed unreliable inference behavior during test forecasting.
+Since these forecasts were later used as demand inputs for inventory optimization, I prioritized robustness, continuity, and operational interpretability over validation MAPE alone.

+---

 ## 2. Inventory Optimization System 📦

 The inventory optimization system converts weekly forecasts and forecast uncertainty into replenishment policy recommendations.